‘The Flash’ Standalone Movie Will Have A ‘Back To The Future’ Feel About It

 After not achieving nearly the level of box office success that they were hoping for with Justice League, Warner Bros. and the DC Extended Universe are making some changes.
-Ben Affleck is allegedly out as Batman as reported by Inquisitr and The Joker is getting his own movie, but there’s much more coming.
+Ben Affleck is allegedly out as Batman as reported by Inquisitr, and The Joker is getting his own movie, but there’s much more coming.
 DC Entertainment has now revealed that the standalone movie for The Flash is going to have a different feel and will be inspired by Back to the Future.

 The Flash has had numerous delays and even some changes to who would be helming the movie, but The Hollywood Reporter has now revealed that production will begin in early 2019.
 This is long overdue and something that has been in the works for more than three years, but it is finally moving forward.